talvbansal/easel/README.md

 ```
 php artisan easel:update --force
 ```
-The optional force parameter will overwrite any views that have already been published
+The optional force parameter will overwrite any views that have already been published, otherwise only newly created views get published which allows you to customise the existing views

 ### User Models